kyverno/website/content/en/docs/Writing policies/writing-policies-validate.md

 ---
-title: Validate Resources
+title: Validating Resources
-slug: validate-resource
-description:
+description: Check resource configurations for policy compliance
-weight: 6
+weight: 2
 ---

-A validation rule can be used to validate resources or to deny API requests based on other information.
+A validation rule can be used to check resource configurations for compliance during admission control or via periodic scans.

 To validate resource data, define a [pattern](#patterns) in the validation rule.
 To deny certain API requests define a [deny](#deny-rules) element in the validation rule along a set of conditions that control when to allow or deny the request.